hofjak/dht22-sensor/README.md

 ```

-## Example program
+## Example programs

-For a more exhaustive usage demonstration have a look at the provided example program `examples/example.c`.
+For a more exhaustive usage demonstration have a look at the provided example programs `examples/*.c`.
-To build it, configure CMake and run:
+To build them, configure CMake and run:

 ```bash
 make -C build build-examples